michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 I started collecting my retro computers somehow by accident.
 My first game console was the **Pegasus IQ-502** which I got from my parents around 1994.
 The console was technically a Nintendo Entertainment System clone produced by the Taiwanese company Micro Genius, and was very popular in the early 90s in Poland, before the anti-piracy law was introduced to the Polish legal system.

 The main chip of the unit was the UA6527P which was a DIL-40 CPU clocked at 1.77 MHz.
 It was a copy of the Ricoh RP2A03 used in the Nintendo Family Computer (Famicom) and the RP2A07 in the NES console (PAL) using the MOS 6502.
+The Pegasus was superior to the original Famicom in some ways.
+The original system has no composite video output, only RF, which, in theory, gives worse video quality.
+In reality, I saw no difference when I connected my Pegasus to our family Panasonic CRT TV using any of those.
+Actually, I kept it permanently connected to the TV via our VCR, which accepted a second RF signal because it required fewer cables.

 The video and sound capabilities of this 8-bit system were a bit limited, but unlike systems like the MSX, it had smooth vertical scrolling, which was used in many platform games.